-The Sensor Cluster aggregates traffic data provided by Packet Sensors and Flow Sensors into a single IP graphing domain.
-It disables the IP graphing features of Sensors, and provides IP graphing for the summed-up traffic data.
+Sensor Cluster aggregates traffic data provided by Packet Sensors and Flow Sensors into a single IP graphing domain.

 To add a Sensor Cluster, click the <+> button found on the title bar of the Configuration " Components panel.
 To configure an existing Sensor Cluster, go to Configuration " Components, and click its name.